-Brian Ganson is Adjunct Associate Professor at the University of Cape Town Graduate School of Business, and Senior Researcher with the Africa Centre for Dispute Settlement, University of Stellenbosch Business School.
+Brian Ganson is Head, Africa Centre for Dispute Settlement and Extraordinary Associate Professor, University of Stellenbosch Business School, and also Adjunct Associate Professor at the University of Cape Town Graduate School of Business.
 His research and teaching focus is business, conflict and development.
 He previously taught international negotiation and law & development as an Adjunct Assistant Professor at The Fletcher School, Tufts University, and was Senior Researcher with the Fletcher School Center for Human Rights and Conflict Resolution.
 Brian has also trained diplomats, business executives, attorneys and civil society leaders at Harvard Law School with the Harvard Negotiation Project.

 Brian is an expert on socio-political risk management, conflict prevention and collaboration, and third party roles in particularly challenging environments.
 He consults to companies, local and foreign governments, international organizations, and civil society.
 His work helps multi-national corporations and other international organizations meet their full range of goals – technical, financial, legal, reputation and social responsibility – in emerging economies and post-conflict societies.
 Brian currently serves as Editor in Chief for ACCESS, a global platform for company-community conflict prevention and resolution, as well as on the global steering committee of its Senior Practitioners Community of Practice.